J3rryBl4nks/LPEWalkthrough/Walkthrough.md

 ## Privilege Escalation Workshop using LPE Workshop (https://github.com/sagishahar/lpeworkshop) and some of my own custom binaries and scripts. ##

+General notes about these privesc vectors:

+I have seen all of the privesc vectors that I cover in my walkthrough in real applications in the last 2 years.
+These are still real privesc vectors.

 Notes about Privesc Scripts/Tools used:

 I use SharpUp and Seatbelt for these exercises.
 I have also run PowerUp against the host and didn't find any value that PowerUp added over either of the tools I used.